Did you, or a veteran or family member you know, incur excessive educational loans for study at a for-profit institution? We can help.

 About the Fund

-Under the leadership of its Executive Director, Matthew Boulay, a veteran of the war in Iraq, the Fund has helped over 30 men and women pay down student loans they are burdened with as a result of attending a for-profit education company.
+Under the leadership of its Executive Director, Matthew Boulay, a veteran of the war in Iraq, the Fund has helped men and women pay down student loans they are burdened with as a result of attending a for-profit education company.

 Have you had a bad experience with a for-profit college?
 Tell us about it.